 Label precautions apply to forage treated with Chaparral or GrazonNext HL and to manure from animals that have consumed treated forage within the last three days.
 Consult the label for full details.

-™®Trademarks of Dow AgroSciences, DuPont or Pioneer, and their affiliated companies or their respective owners.
+™ ® Trademarks of Corteva Agriscience and its affiliated companies.
 When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
 See the product label for details.
 State restrictions on the sale and use of Capstone, Milestone and Opensight apply.
 Consult the label before purchase or use for full details.
 Chaparral and GrazonNext HL are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Always read and follow label directions.
+Always read and follow label directions. © 2021 Corteva.